szumi112/higherorlower/README.md

 ## Introduction

-The **Card** project is a web application built using React and TypeScript, configured with Vite for fast development and building.
+The **Higher or Lower Card Game** project is a web application built using React and TypeScript, configured with Vite for fast development and building.
 This project includes custom card components and helper utilities, structured to offer a performant and modern development experience.

 ## Table of Contents